Simone D'Uffizi: Career

-Simone D'Uffizi came trough the youth ranks of AS Lodigiani in Rome, making his senior debut on loan with their neighbour of Nuova Florida in Serie D on the 14 April 2021.
+Simone D'Uffizi came through the youth ranks of AS Lodigiani in Rome, making his senior debut on loan with their neighbour of Nuova Florida in Serie D on the 14 April 2021.

 At the end of the season, he was transferred to the US Viterbese, signing a 3 years contract with the club of Viterbo.

 Soon included in the first team squad of the Serie C team, D'Uffizi made his professional debut for the Viterbese on 3 November 2021, replacing Niccolò Ricchi during a 1–0 away Coppa Serie C win against Ancona.

 In March 2022, he was loaned to SPAL for the Torneo di Viareggio, scoring two goals as his team reached the round of 16.

+On 12 July 2023, D'Uffizi moved to Ascoli on a 4-years deal.